scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 [Here's an example](https://github.com/scramjetorg/scramjet-cloud-docs/blob/main/samples/scraping/app.ts).

 ### Reading from output stream
-You could read this stream using our CLI, REST API, or API Clients.
+You could read this stream using our CLI, REST API, or API Client.

 ## Consuming data (input stream)
 Reading data from a sequence is easy as the input stream conforms to the Readable protocol from NodeJS.
 There’s a bunch of ways that allow you to read data from streams.
 Here are some examples of a sequence that reads a stream of weather data objects and saves them to DB.